Deep Learning GPU Benchmarks 2020

 In this standard solution for multi GPU scaling one has to make sure that all GPUs run at the same speed, otherwise the slowest GPU will be the bottleneck for which all GPUs have to wait for!
 Therefore mixing of different GPU types is not useful.

-With the AIME R400 a very good scale factor of 0.92 is reached, so each additional GPU adds about 92% of its possible performance to the total performance
+With the AIME A4000 a good scale factor of 0.88 is reached, so each additional GPU adds about 88% of its possible performance to the total performance

 Training Performance put into Perspective